Historia Normannis

 Historia Normannis is a 12th-century reenactment society, primarily based in the UK.
 It currently has around ~40 active 'cells' across the UK, and a cell group in Brittany, France.
 The society has an active membership of around 600, making it one of the largest societies in the UK.
 The group's primary focus is on the period 1135–1215.
 The society usually hosts a large event in the first weekend in May.

+While originating in 2003 as an informal project, Historia Normannis was reformed in 2008 with a formal approach to reenactment, focussing on accuracy.